- Practice and preparation are the keys to feeling – and acting – confident during your presentation.

 - Information you want to cover, such as statistics

 - The flow of the material

 - Any questions that your audience may ask

-Ontra suggests familiarizing yourself with your content such that you can carry on without any of the technology or visual aids that you prepared.
+Ontra suggests familiarizing yourself with your content well enough that you could carry on without using any of the technology or visual aids that you prepared.

-“If you were one-on-one in the elevator without a slide,” he said, "how would you explain that slide to a person?”
+“If you were one-on-one in the elevator without a slide,” he added, “how would you explain that slide to a person?”

 The first few moments of a presentation are critical, Ontra said.
 This is when you have to capture your audience’s attention and convince them to listen to the rest of your presentation.

-Ontra recommends using a simple tactic: Start your presentation with a small story or anecdote about your business, then relate that anecdote back to your audience.
+Ontra recommends using a simple tactic: Start your presentation with a small story or anecdote about your business.

-“Use something that captures curiosity,” he said, or something surprising.
+“Use something that captures curiosity,” he said.
 If you can get them to imagine something – the dripping of a leaky pipe or the sick feeling in your stomach when you lose your wallet – it will instantly help your audience relate to what you are talking about.

 If you aren’t sure where to start, Google “surprising statistics” plus the name of your industry.
 According to Ontra, you’ll always find something useful.